Enterprise Anti-Virus & Protection Solutions

 Bots, or robots, are an application that executes automated tasks on the user’s computer.
 Once a bot has infected a computer, it connects to the central servers and forms a network of infected computers.
 This is known as a botnet.
 Through a botnet, an attacker can use large-scale spam campaigns such as DDoS attacks on computer networks.

 Adware displays download unwanted advertisements on the user’s computer.
 They are pop up ads or website redirects to advertising websites.
 If the adware doesn’t notify the user that it is taking their information, it is considered malicious and may contain spyware.
 Spyware collects data from computers and sends it to a third-party source without the user’s consent.
-It can look at your web activity, access emails, and steal confidential information.
+From here, it can look at your web activity, access emails, and steal confidential information.

 Ransomware blocks the user from using their computer until they pay a “ransom” fee.
 It does this by restricting your computer’s data with a file encryption.
 In order to receive the encryption key and unlock the data, the user has to pay the ransom fee.